 ROP: Retinopathy of Prematurity Diagnosis and Treatment

 Shortly after birth, all premature babies should be checked for retinopathy of prematurity (ROP).
 An ophthalmologist can examine the infant’s eyes while they are in the hospital.
 However, ROP might not be visible until several weeks after birth.
-So, premature babies at risk for ROP are usually checked by an ophthalmologist at four to six weeks after birth.
+So, premature babies at risk for ROP are usually checked by an ophthalmologist at four to six weeks after birth and again thereafter.

 How is ROP Treated?